gserena01/CIS566_RD_Lab/README.md

 # Task 2
 Modify some of the parameters to create a cool effect.
 This effect can be displayed with a video or image, depending on whether you want to showcase the animated effect or the algorithm's result.

+# Submission
+- Create a pull request to this repository
+- In the README, include the names of both of your team members
+- In the README, include images (or videos!) of your results AND the values for all the parameters you changed